Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 Surrogates for Joe Biden have made similar arguments, seeking to contrast the Democratic presidential nominee’s approach to the virus with that of the president.

 “Joe Biden has led by example,” Biden deputy campaign manager Kate Bedingfield said in an interview with ABC News’s “This Week.”
-“I think that’s what the American people are looking for.”
+She added: “I think that that’s what the American people are looking for.”

 Several White House officials said there was an anxious culture around Trump.

 “There is no contact tracing.
 There is no information being shared with us,” said one official involved in the coronavirus response.
-“They’re saying internally to us, `He’s ok, he’s ok,’ but they are putting him on oxygen and his vitals aren’t good.”
+“They’re saying internally to us, ‘He’s okay, he’s ok,’ but they are putting him on oxygen and his vitals aren’t good.”

 White House officials are still not required to wear masks, Deere said.
 Staff on the National Security Council are now mandated to cover their faces, according to a directive from national security adviser Robert O’Brien.